stassoro/DemoJavaSpringBootApp/README.md

 ```

 ### 3. change the config
-application.properties are found in the following path: `src\main\resources\application.properties`
+The config file is an application.properties in the following path: `src\main\resources\application.properties`
-initial DB is created using this sql script `DemoJavaSpringBootApp\src\main\resources\data.sql`
+There are 2 profiles:
+ 1. Dev - a development config that uses H2 database
+ 2. Prod - a production config that uses Postgres database, to use it update the following file `src\main\resources\application-prod.properties`

 ### 4. Run the application
 Run the Spring Boot application using the following command: